You are invited to the largest week-long board gaming event in Europe.

 Prices and Booking

 Alternatively, a room to yourself in a shared mobile home is £175, with the option of an en suite upgrade for £50.
-Travel is not included with this option, but we can book your ferry at discounted rates, or even help you to find other people to travel with.
-For 2021: talk to Matt in the office if you'd be interested in joining a group sharing one of the luxury villas together...
+Travel is not included with this option, but we can book your ferry at discounted rates, or even help you to find other people to travel with: talk to Matt in the office if you'd be interested in this.

 A mobile home booking includes a free Dover-Calais return ferry booking.
 You can upgrade this to a more convenient crossing (see routes & supplements here), or if you would prefer to fly then we’ll give you £50 off (the Own Transport discount).
 Nantes airport is just an hour’s drive away, with a number of low-cost routes serving it (see here).